idibau/cs2bim/README.md

 started).
 For the program to work, these files must be provided.

 All generated ifc files are stored inside a docker volume called "ifc".
-All log files are stored inside a docker volume called "ifc".
+All log files are stored inside a docker volume called "logs".

 ## Getting started (Development)